Deepak2002P/Graphs-In-DSA/README.md

 # Graphs
 A _graph_ is simply a collection of nodes with edges between (some of) them.  <br>
-* Graphs can be either directed (like the following graph) or undirected.
+* Graphs can be either directed or undirected.
 While directed edges are like a one-way street, undirected edges are like a two-way street. <br>
 * The graph might consist of multiple isolated subgraphs. <br>
 * lf there is a path between every pair of vertices, it is called a "connected graph" <br>